HarrisonLiang/story/README.md

 In a turn of events, she felt sorry for Jeff and actually left the friends for Jeff.
 She walked to Jeff again.
 But it turns out, all along, Jeff was actually a vicious bear in disguise!
+When Jeff revealed his true form he was shocked to discover that the leapard was also hiding a huge secret.
+She was really his friend Rabbit in a  mask and a tight dress!